-C. Graduate Student Activity Report
+C. Graduate Student Activity Report and Annual Evaluation Letter

-Near the end of the spring semester of every academic year, the Program Director will email you a web link to the "Graduate Student Activity Report," a questionnaire asking about your academic and scholarly activities during the past 12 months.
-The questionnaire will ask for information, such as progress on your Master's thesis, T.A. positions and other relevant jobs held, contributions and work conducted in your research mentor's lab, presentations at scientific conferences, research conferences attended, publications of book chapters and journal articles, professional development, service to the department or university, etc. Comprehensively complete the questionnaire and provide detailed responses, to demonstrate that you have been engaged in academic and scholarly activities.
+Near the end of the spring semester of every academic year, the Program Director will email you a web link to the "Graduate Student Activity Report," a questionnaire that asks you to report on your academic and scholarly activities during the past 12 months.
+The questionnaire will request information such as progress on your Master's thesis, T.A. positions and other relevant jobs held, contributions and work conducted in your research mentor's lab, presentations at scientific conferences, research conferences attended, publications of journal articles and book chapters, professional development, service to the department or university, etc. Comprehensively complete the questionnaire and provide detailed responses to demonstrate that you have been engaged in academic and scholarly activities.
 You may be evaluated as making unsatisfactory progress in the program if this questionnaire is not completed and submitted in a timely manner.

-Afterward, the Psychological Science Faculty Committee will meet to discuss your responses to the Graduate Student Activity Report, performance in classes, contributions in your research mentor's lab, progress on the Master's thesis, professionalism, strengths, and weaknesses.
-Constructive feedback about your overall performance will be described in a written evaluation letter on department letterhead that will be emailed to you by the staff.
-Additionally, the evaluation letter will provide an overall assessment of whether you have been making satisfactory or unsatisfactory progress in the program.
-Your signature on the evaluation letter is mandatory to show that you have read and understand the evaluation letter.
+Afterward, the Psychological Science Faculty Committee will meet to discuss your responses to the Graduate Student Activity Report, feedback from faculty regarding your performance and conduct in classes, contributions to your research mentor's lab, progress on the Master's thesis, professionalism, strengths, and weaknesses.
+Based on all these sources, constructive feedback about your performance will be described in a written annual evaluation letter on department letterhead.
+Additionally, this evaluation letter will provide an overall rating of whether you have been making "satisfactory" or "unsatisfactory" progress in the program.
+This letter will be emailed to you by the staff during the summer.
+Your signature is mandatory to show that you have read and understand the evaluation letter.
+You signature does not indicate that you endorse or agree with the content of the letter.
 You may be evaluated as making unsatisfactory progress or placed on probation for not providing your signature.
+Only students who have not graduated and will be returning the following academic year will receive this evaluation letter.